Detachment 010 Cadre

 Detachment Commander

-Professor of Aerospace Studies
+Professor of Air Force Studies

 Lt Col Lambertsen earned his commission in 2006 through the Air Force Reserve Officer Training Corps upon graduation from Embry-Riddle Aeronautical University in Daytona Beach, Florida.
 He holds a master’s degree in Aeronautical Science from Embry-Riddle (2011) and a master’s degree in Military Operational Art & Science from Air Command and Staff College (2019).

-With over 3,500 hours of flight time, Lambertsen is a seasoned senior pilot, specializing in airlift and special operations aircraft.
+With over 3,500 hours of flight time, Lt Col Lambertsen is a seasoned senior pilot, specializing in airlift and special operations aircraft.
 He has completed seven combat deployments in support of Operation ENDURING FREEDOM, Operation IRAQI FREEDOM, and Operation INHERENT RESOLVE.
 In addition to his primary responsibilities, Lambertsen has served as a Presidential Advance Agent, coordinating the movements of Air Force One worldwide.
 Recently, he served on the Air University Staff, managing the Air University Fellows Intermediate Developmental Education Program.

 Education Officer

-Assistant Professor of Aerospace Studies
+Assistant Professor of Air Force Studies

-Capt.
-Daniel J. Hanel serves as the Assistant Professor of Aerospace Studies at Detachment 010.
+Capt Daniel J. Hanel serves as the Assistant Professor of Air Force Studies at Detachment 010.
 In this role, he advises, mentors and evaluates the leadership capabilities of over 100 officer candidates at The University of Alabama and three neighboring colleges: Marion Military Institute, Stillman College, and the University of West Alabama.
 Capt.
 Hanel also acts as the Detachment Recruiting Officer, identifying and recruiting highly eligible candidates for the program.

-Capt.
-Hanel received his commission in 2016 through the Air Force Reserve Officer Training Corps after graduating from The Ohio State University in Columbus, Ohio.
+Capt Hanel received his commission in 2016 through the Air Force Reserve Officer Training Corps after graduating from The Ohio State University in Columbus, Ohio.
 He holds a master’s degree in Applied Anthropology from the University of North Texas in Denton, obtained in 2023.

 With extensive experience, Capt.
 Hanel has served as a Missile Combat Crew Commander, Instructor, and Emergency War Order Planner, accumulating 13,498 hours on nuclear alert operating the Minuteman III Intercontinental Ballistic Missile System.
 He has completed 474 alert days in support of Operation GLOBAL CITADEL and delivered 80 hours of Missile Combat Crew member instruction via simulator.